-These are the AES subscription databases that will be most helpful for your research.
+These are the AES subscription databases and journals that will be most helpful for your research.

 The process of choosing a good research question usually starts broad and then gets more specific.

 Not sure where to begin?